 By Pedro Pettermann

-Pedro Pettermann is Broker at RE/MAX Cidadela in Cascais, with over 20 years of experience in the real estate markets of Cascais, Lisbon, Oeiras, and Sintra.
-MBA from IE Business School, he combines strategic vision with deep local knowledge.
-Recognized as a specialist in luxury real estate, mortgage credit, and digital marketing, he helps owners and buyers make safe and profitable decisions.
+Pedro Pettermann is a Broker at RE/MAX Cidadela in Cascais, with over 20 years of experience in the real estate market across the Cascais coastline, Lisbon, Oeiras, and Sintra.
+With an MBA from IE Business School, he combines strategic vision with deep local expertise.
+Recognized as a specialist in the real estate market, mortgage financing, and digital marketing, he helps owners and buyers make confident and profitable decisions.

-At RE/MAX Cidadela, we have already helped over 4,800 families buy or sell their dream homes.
+At RE/MAX Cidadela, we have already helped more than 4,800 families successfully sell or buy the home of their dreams